jenniferlieu/project-lomo-in-person-gaming-app/documentation/docs/system-architecture/design.md

 ---
 sidebar_position: 1
+description: All app mockups from initial to current.
 ---

 # Design Mockups

 ![Image mockup of home page, friends page, alternate list view](https://github.com/Capstone-Projects-2023-Fall/project-lomo-in-person-gaming-app/assets/44854928/e04277b1-2799-41e4-b6f9-1bb9b4c9ee34)

+The app is a mobile-first app meaning, the app's user interface and user experience is designed from the ground up as a mobile app first and then eventually scaled up for larger screens with the mobile designs as the base.

+The mockups show the home page with the default map view, the list view, beacon popups, the friends list, and an alternate list view.

 The homepage can be divided into 3 sections: header, map, and footer.